thdirty-sys/particleCircuit/README.md

 ## Usage

-If properly installed,
+If the above dependencies are properly installed, either navigate to the tasepC folder containing 'main.py' and enter the following:
 ```bash
 python main.py
    ```
-in tasepC directory will run the application.
+or run the python file in your IDE.